 - 1. the original complaint;

 - 2. the investigatory report;

 - 3. the summary of the report if one is prepared;

 - 4. the notice provided to the Parties, of the District's administrative determination and the right to appeal;

 - 5. any appeal; and

 - 6. the District's final decision.

-For any appeal to the California Community Colleges Chancellor's Office, shall provide all relevant, non-privileges documents upon request of the Chancellor.
+For any appeal to the California Community Colleges Chancellor's Office, all relevant, non-privileged documents shall be provided upon request of the Chancellor.